 Paul Stevens, MD

-I graduated from the Triple Board Program in 2016.
-I work as a Psychiatrist at the Neurobehavior HOME Program at the University of Utah where I treat children & adults with Neurodevelopmental Disabilities and co-morbid psychiatric disorders.
-My outpatient clinic provides highly coordinated primary medical/pediatric and psychiatric care, with a unique funding stream (capitated model rather than fee for service).
-I feel grateful for the opportunity I had to train at Brown, especially the chance to work at the Center for Autism & Developmental Disabilities at Bradley Hospital.
-Also, I feel very fortunate that Brown provided such strong psychotherapy training & professional mentorship.
+Dr. Stevens graduated from the Triple Board Program in 2016.
+He works as a Psychiatrist at the Neurobehavior HOME Program at the University of Utah where he treats children & adults with Neurodevelopmental Disabilities and co-morbid psychiatric disorders.
+His outpatient clinic provides highly coordinated primary medical/pediatric and psychiatric care, with a unique funding stream (capitated model rather than fee for service).
+Dr. Stevens feels grateful for the opportunity he had to train at Brown, especially the chance to work at the Center for Autism & Developmental Disabilities at Bradley Hospital.
+Also, he feels very fortunate that Brown provided such strong psychotherapy training & professional mentorship.

 Elizabeth Brannan - - Elizabeth (Beth) Brannan, MD is a native of California and earned her BA from Stanford University and completed her MD at University of California at Davis School of Medicine in Sacramento, California.
 After graduating from Stanford, she taught there as a Human Biology Course Associate for two years prior to entering medical school.
 During medical school, she continued to have an active role in teaching and curriculum development, and this passion followed her to residency.
 During her 5 years as a Triple Board Resident at Brown University, she was fortunate to serve as a resident facilitator for The Adolescent Leadership Council for teens with chronic illness, to sit as a resident representative on the state's Physicians Health Committee, to teach medical students and residents in both pediatrics and psychiatry, and to serve as a chief resident in her final year.
 She graduated with specialized training and interest in pediatric OCD and anxiety disorders as well as psychosocial oncology.
 Since completion of her residency, Beth has worked in the Intensive Program for OCD and Related Disorders at Bradley Hospital as an attending psychiatrist and has served as an Assistant Professor (Clinician Educator) in the Department of Psychiatry and Human Behavior at Brown University, which allows her to teach and learn from medical students, residents, and fellows on a daily basis.
 She is also the mother of a delightful daughter who allows her to put her training in pediatrics and child psychiatry to good use even outside the hospital!